Fullbusters/JS-HistoricalSight/readme.md

 * Course curator - [Volodymyr Shevchuk](https://github.com/dosandk)
 * Front-camp [facebook](https://www.facebook.com/groups/270300106928894)

+## Notice
+In project for back-end use free heroku accound therefore at first load site may be empty.
+Need wait 1 minute for start server side.

 ## Historical Sight JS

 > Website where the user can see information about the historical sights of the cities of Ukraine.